Game Call - How's it made?

 2. It is still mid-May and the fields are damp, but playable.
 It has not rained today, but the forecast for tonight is 90% chance of rain with severe thunderstorms.
 Should games be on?

-3. It is the end of July and it is a scorcher outside – 45 degrees with the humidity!
+3. It is the end of July and it is a scorcher outside –45 degrees with the humidity!
 There has been a fair amount of rain this week and it starts raining extremely hard at 2pm and the forecast says it should continue on throughout the evening.
 Should games be on?

 In scenario 1, the key factors are the time of year and the preceding amount of rainfall.
 The grass is still growing in the spring and therefore more susceptible to being damaged.
 Additionally, if the fields are damaged during the spring, they will remain damaged throughout the summer.
 At this point, after 60mm of rainfall over the past 3 days, the fields are oversaturated and therefore games will be cancelled.
 It does not matter that it has not rained in the past 24 hours since the fields are already saturated.

 In scenario 3, we’ve reached summer and should be concerned that the humidity is so high.
 In the past, OCUA has issued humidity warnings and altered the rules to help teams cope with the heat, such as extended halftimes and additional timeouts.
-Games will not be cancelled due to humidity.
+Games may not be cancelled due to humidity.
 At this point, the game call would be delayed until 4 or 5pm at the latest to ensure the most accurate call is made.
 On-site field visits and up-to-date weather radar reports may be needed to ensure the best call is made.

 If you have any other questions about the OCUA game call, please get in touch with us at info@ocua.ca.